sfigg/commercialization-public/design/device-experiences/OEM-threat-protection.md

 ---

 # Threat protection considerations for OEMs
+Each section (one per feature) contains the following information.
 1. Describe each feature and what it does.
 Link to more information if available.
-2. What OEM opportunities are there for each feature?
+2. What are the OEM opportunities for each feature?
+3. What are the OEM requirements for each feature?
-3. Note that this is not IT Pro or consumer content, link to such if available.
+4. Note that this is not IT Pro or consumer content, link to such if available.

 ##Windows Defender System Guard